zoolanders/documentation/02.extensions/zootrack/01.basics/01.about/docs.md

     category: docs
 ---

-**ZOOtrack** will allow you to track and be aware of very useful ZOO actions.
-It will track users visited Items, the current Item/Category allowing advanced integrations with other Extensions.
+**ZOOtrack** will track some ZOO actions for allowing further advanced integrations.

 ## Requirements